With Victoria on hiatus for the foreseeable future, we compiled a list of movies and shows like Victoria to enjoy. All period dramas, of course!

-So, as much as we all love Albert, I know there are also several Lord Melbourne fans as well.
-Rufus Sewell just oozes romance and sex appeal.
+So, as much as we all love Albert, I know there are also several Lord Melbourne fans.
+Rufus Sewell oozes romance and charisma.
 For that reason, I thought it fitting to share at least one period drama in which he plays the leading man getting a happily ever after.

-This is my personal favorite in the sea of his wonderful period drama performances.
+Middlemarch is my personal favorite in the sea of his extraordinary period drama performances.
 The miniseries is a gorgeous adaptation of the George Eliot classic novel and a must-see for anyone who adores the romantic Lord Melbourne.

 If you want a look into Queen Victoria’s later years, look no further than Mrs. Brown.
 This time, the legendary Judi Dench plays the iconic Queen.

-For Victoria fans seeking comparable high-quality period drama series currently airing on PBS, then Poldark should be at the top of your list.
-Plus, Aidan Turner as the leading man is fantastic as the dynamic and tortured rogue.
+For Victoria fans seeking comparable high-quality period drama series from PBS, Poldark should be at the top of your list.
+Plus, Aidan Turner, as the leading man, is fantastic as the dynamic and tortured rogue.

-If you’re seeking a royal period drama for entertainment purposes only, then look no further than the underrated Reign.
-Sure, the historical accuracy of the series is absurd, however, that’s not the purpose of the wonderfully soapy show.
-Reign is truly a soap embracing all that soapy goodness.
+If you’re seeking a royal period drama for entertainment purposes only, look no further than the underrated Reign.
+Sure, the historical accuracy of the series is absurd.
+However, that’s not the purpose of the wonderfully soapy show.
+Reign is genuinely a soap embracing all that soapy goodness.